Modification Of Parenting Agreements And Parenting Plans (Formerly Custody)

 If your current allocation of parental responsibilities and parenting time arrangement is not working out for you or your children, you have the ability to pursue a modification in court.
 Only formal modifications — not informal agreements between parents — are legally enforceable.

-We are parental responsibility modification attorneys with approximately 75 years of legal experience serving clients throughout the northwest suburban Chicagoland area, with offices located in Barrington and Chicago, Illinois.
+We are parental responsibility modification attorneys with approximately 75 years of legal experience serving clients throughout the northwest suburban Skokieland area, with offices located in Barrington and Skokie, Illinois.
 We frequently help clients pursue parenting plan modifications for all types of reasons, including the following:

 - School district changes: If your child needs to enroll in the other parent’s school district, a modification should be sought.